swatiri/Internship/README.md

 # Bionformatics Internship
 Hello! 😄

 My name is Sharon Watiri, a Bionformatics intern  at ICIPE.
-I have a background in Biology (Zoology major).
-I am  thrilled to launch my career in Bionformatics and Genomics and I am looking foward to learning all there is to learn under mentorship.
+I have a background in Biology (Zoology major) and I am  thrilled to launch my career in Bionformatics and Genomics.
+I am looking foward to learning all there is to learn under mentorship.

 ## Mission